-Study Looks at Calcium in Canola Meal as Part of Pig Diet18 March 2014
+Study Looks at Calcium in Canola Meal as Part of Pig Diet27 August 2014

-US - When formulating diets for pigs, it is more accurate to use values for standardized or true nutrient digestibility than values for apparent nutrient digestibility because the former are additive in mixed diets.
+When formulating diets for pigs, it is more accurate to use values for standardised or true nutrient digestibility than values for apparent nutrient digestibility because the former are additive in mixed diets.
 Research at the University of Illinois is helping to determine the true digestibility of calcium in swine diets.

-Stein's team set out to determine the apparent total tract digestibility (ATTD) and true total tract digestibility (TTTD) of calcium in canola meal without and with microbial phytase.
-They fed growing pigs four diets containing 0.08, 0.16, 0.24, or 0.32 percent calcium.
+Professor Stein's team set out to determine the apparent total tract digestibility (ATTD) and true total tract digestibility (TTTD) of calcium in canola meal without and with microbial phytase.
+They fed growing pigs four diets containing 0.08, 0.16, 0.24 or 0.32 per cent calcium.
 All of the calcium in the diets came from canola meal, which is one of the few ingredients that contain both phytate and appreciable amounts of calcium.
 In addition, they fed four diets that were identical to the first four except that they also contained 1,500 units per kilogram of microbial phytase.